Coverage and Bias of Street View Imagery in Mapping the Urban Environment: Completeness of SVI Coverage on Road Networks

-The completeness of SVI coverage on the road network is calculated according to the Formula \ref{formula:SVI_road_completeness}.
-Buffering analysis with a radius of 50m is carried out based on each SVI location.
+The completeness of SVI coverage along the road networks is calculated according to the Formula \ref{formula:SVI_road_completeness}.
+Buffering analysis with a radius of 50 m is carried out based on each SVI location.
 Then we calculate the proportion of buffered road length with respect to the total road length within each local area.

-where: \begin{itemize} \item $\mathcal{R}$: The set of road segments covered within a 50m buffer around SVI locations. \item $L_r$: The length of road segment $r$ within the buffered area. \item $\mathcal{T}$: The total set of road segments in the local area being analyzed. \item $L_t$: The total length of road segment $t$ in the local area. \end{itemize}
+where: \begin{itemize} \item $\mathcal{R}$: The set of road segments covered within a 50 m buffer around SVI locations. \item $L_r$: The length of road segment $r$ within the buffered area. \item $\mathcal{T}$: The total set of road segments in the local area being analyzed. \item $L_t$: The total length of road segment $t$ in the local area. \end{itemize}